Do it yourself 7-day tour "Hiking the Swiss Alps"

 - great for kids: JungfrauPark Interlaken

 Day 2: Hiking to Kleine Scheidegg

-Most tourists will reach Kleine Scheidegg by cogwheel train, on their way to the Jungfraujoch.
+Most tourists will reach Kleine Scheidegg by cogwheel train.
 But it can be done on foot as well.
 Take the cableway from Wengen to Männlichen.
 Then take the panoramic hiking trail to Kleine Scheidegg.

-After enjoying the view of the Jungfrau from Kleine Scheidegg, you can take the train back to Wengen.
+After enjoying the view of the Jungfrau from Kleine Scheidegg, you can visit Jungfraujoch or go straight back to Wengen by train.
 Alternatively you can walk to Wengen on a mostly easy wide trail.

 Day 3: Hiking near Grindelwald